awslabs/project-lakechain/docs/src/content/docs/triggers/s3-event-trigger.md

 }
 ```

-You can also specify multiple buckets to be monitored by the S3 trigger.
+You can also specify multiple buckets to be monitored by the S3 trigger by passing an array of S3 buckets to the `.withBuckets` method.

 ```typescript
 const trigger = new S3EventTrigger.Builder()